Qwen-VL: A Versatile Vision-Language Model for Understanding, Localization, Text Reading, and Beyond: Data Format Details of Training

-\section{Data Format of Multi-Task Pre-training}
+\subsection{Data Format of Multi-Task Pre-training}

 We visualize the Multi-Task Pre-training data format in Box~\ref{mt_format}.
-The Box contains all 7 tasks with the black-coloured text as the prefix sequence and red-coloured text as the ground truth labels.
+The Box contains all 7 tasks with the black-colored text as the prefix sequence without loss and blue-colored text as the ground truth labels with loss.